The Profound Impact of Nutrition on Brain and Nervous System Function: A Comprehensive Guide

 DASH Diet

-Designed to lower blood pressure, the DASH diet emphasizes fruits, vegetables, whole grains, and low-fat dairy products.
-Research suggests that this dietary approach may also protect against cognitive decline and Alzheimer's disease.
+The DASH diet, created to reduce blood pressure, focuses on fruits, vegetables, whole grains, and low-fat dairy.
+Studies indicate that this dietary plan may also help guard against cognitive decline and Alzheimer's disease.

 The Dangers of Nutritional Deficiencies on Brain Health